OWC 2023 Unofficial Rules:

 All teams must turn in their catch-report affidavit, video and weighed fish no later than 7 p.m.
 Exception: if a fish is called in before lines out and is still being fought at the time of lines out or if the boat has mechanical difficulties and returns to the dock late.

 Tipping of captains and mates is expected and the responsibility of the team.
-Suggested minimum tip per day for twin engine vessels is $200 to $250 for 30- to 34-foot boats, $250 to $300 for 35- to 40-foot boats and $300 to $400 for 41- to 45-foot boats and should be handed directly to the boat captain.
+Suggested minimum tip per day for twin engine vessels is $300 for 30- to 34-foot boats, $350 for 35- to 40-foot boats and $400 for 41- to 45-foot boats and should be handed directly to the boat captain.
 Additional tipping is allowed and encouraged for exceptional service and performance.